MITHaystack/HOPS/README.md

-(The true/false directives control what the script does, and the last argument is appended to the name of the build directory--here we use it to indicate what was needed on two Red Hat flavor OSs.)
+(The true/false directives control what the script does, and the last argument is appended to the name of the build directory--here we use it to indicate what was needed on two Red Hat flavor OSs.) -->

 ## Current pre-requisites:

+The absolute minimum dependencies are:

 (1) cmake, cmake-curses-gui, GNU make, and bash \
 (2) A c++ compiler which supports the C++11 standard (gcc > 4.8, or clang > 3.3)
+(3) python3 and pip (if you want to make use of python extensions)

-Optional dependencies (it depends on how much of HOPS you want to build):
+However, there are several optional dependencies which Optional dependencies (it depends on how much of HOPS you want to build):

 (1) `Python 3.x` \